LizzyMermaid/Brennan.Final/readme.md

 3. To avoid being a tourist, by gaining knowledge on the best places to eat, drink, and take in the culture of Dublin
 4. Learn cultural differences by studying Irish art, literature, culture, and music to avoid culture shock

+The purpose of these site objectives are to inform and educate others about the depth of Ireland in order to break stereotypes.
+These objectives when achieved will help users gain a greater sense of Dublin's history, landscape, culture, and help smooth their transition from America to Ireland.
 ### Success Metrics
 *Outline how you will check that the goals for your site have been met*